CodeAlexx/EriDiffusion/README.md

 ### Training Approach

-All models use the Trainable-Candle fork which enables:
+All models use the FLAME framework which provides:
-1. Direct `Var::from_tensor()` for trainable parameters (no VarBuilder)
+1. Automatic differentiation with gradient tracking
-2. GPU-accelerated LoRA backward pass with cuBLAS
+2. GPU-accelerated tensor operations with CUDA kernels
-3. Gradient tracking throughout the entire model
+3. Advanced gradient modifications (clipping, normalization, noise)
-4. Direct safetensors loading without inference-only limitations
+4. Direct safetensors loading and weight management

-### Key Differences from Standard Candle
+### FLAME Integration

-Standard Candle's VarBuilder returns immutable `Tensor` objects, making training impossible.
-The Trainable-Candle fork bypasses this entirely, allowing us to create trainable `Var` objects directly and implement proper backpropagation.
+FLAME (Flexible Learning and Adaptive Memory Engine) is our pure Rust tensor framework that replaces Candle entirely.
+It provides native automatic differentiation and GPU acceleration without any Python dependencies.

 ## Roadmap